croblesm/DBA-Mastery/README.md

 This PowerShell script will help you to create a PerfMon data collector job in any Windows server, this first version only contains the PowerShell for the CPU counters.

 ## Database Integrity Checker
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

+## SQL Server docker image creator
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

+## Orphan data files
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

+## SQL Server docker image creator
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

+## Query Store monitoring
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

+## Availability groups monitoring
-his T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.
+This T-SQL script and JSON files will help you to run a DBCC CHECKDB for one or all databases from a SQL Server instance, it also identifies corruption issues for any iteration.

 # Follow me
 [![N|Solid](http://dbamastery.com/wp-content/uploads/2018/08/if_twitter_circle_color_107170.png)](https://twitter.com/dbamastery) [![N|Solid](http://dbamastery.com/wp-content/uploads/2018/08/if_github_circle_black_107161.png)](https://github.com/dbamaster) [![N|Solid](http://dbamastery.com/wp-content/uploads/2018/08/if_linkedin_circle_color_107178.png)](https://www.linkedin.com/in/croblesdba/) [![N|Solid](http://dbamastery.com/wp-content/uploads/2018/08/if_browser_1055104.png)](http://dbamastery.com/)